-What Song Does Mandy Moore Sing In The 'This Is Us' Season 2 Finale?
-It's So Powerful
+Mandy Moore Sings In The 'This Is Us' Season 2 Finale & The Song Is So, So Significant

 This Is Us' big draw for the Season 2 finale was Kate and Toby's wedding.
 But there was a second big draw, and that was the sight of "Old Jack" (aka Milo Ventimiglia, playing his character as if he'd never died in 1998).
 Audiences were lucky enough to see two ceremonies during the finale: the real one, with Toby and Kate, and the one in Kate's dream, where her parents renewed their vows in 2018.
 Kate had all the details of her parents' imagined vow-renewal down, including the song.
 Yes, Mandy Moore sings in the This Is Us Season 2 finale, and the song that Kate imagines she would sing is perfectly appropriate for the occasion.
 Spoiler alert: Don't keep reading if you have not watched the This Is Us Season 2 finale "The Wedding" yet.

 Fans have to hand it to Kate, that was one heck of a meticulously crafted fantasy she had going, despite the fact the rest of her behavior in this episode borders on completely bonkers.
 One can understand why Toby was so worried she might runaway bride on him.
 (One also can't help but wonder if Toby's parents are right to be pushing their son not to go through with this.)